Paul Caddis: Return to Swindon Town

 After training with the League Two club for a few weeks, Caddis rejoined Swindon Town on 15 November 2019 on a short-term contract.
 He made his first appearance the following day as the third of three stoppage-time substitutes in a 3–2 win away to Salford City that took Swindon top of the table, and soon established himself as a regular in the starting eleven.
 In January 2020 his contract was extended to the end of the 2020–21 season.
 He played more or less regularly for the duration of his contract, and was released when it expired in June 2021.

 While waiting for new playing opportunities, Caddis started working towards coaching qualifications.
-He was given a job as an under-16s coach in League One club Fleetwood Town's academy in November 2021, and eventually, on 18 June 2022, he officially announced his retirement from professional football in order to focus on full-time coaching.
+He was given a job as an under-16s coach in League One club Fleetwood Town's academy in November 2021, and eventually, on 18 June 2022, he announced his retirement from professional football in order to focus on full-time coaching.